 Typically, this deck goes back and forth between clients and consultants and even between members of an organization.
 Both parties regularly update it.

 It is managed by more than one individual and presented to a group.

 They are mostly internal decks that consist of projects, execution plans, findings of consultants working summary.
-Considering the nature of the content, it's best to format these decks to Level 1.
+Considering the nature of the content, it's best to give them a basic formatting.

 PowerPoint formatting to different levels can be tricky sometimes.
-Like some of our customers might prefer the higher levels for their internal communication purpose whereas some just need basic cleanup for Partner Facing Decks (I will talk more about this in my next article).
+Some of our customers might prefer the higher levels for their internal communication purpose whereas some just need basic cleanup for Partner Facing Decks.

 So most often, we collaborate with our customers and suggest the best approach for a particular type of deck.
-Like always some decks tend to break all rules (why else would we make rules if not to break it!).
+As always, some decks tend to break all rules (why else would we make rules if not to break them!).
 They just wouldn’t fit into one Level.

 Sometimes, ongoing long-term customers like to experiment and try out newer ways of visual communication on PowerPoint.
 An exercise that we designers love to take up.
 It can be challenging and at the same time immensely rewarding.